+Note: Downloading is not permissible for UL installations.

-General Information The Ademco via30+ can be remotely programmed from an IBM compatible Personal Computer (PC), a Hayes Modem, and Ademco's V-LINK® Software (see below).
-Such programming is protected against compromise by someone attempting to defeat the system, by using multi-levels of security protection: 1.
-Security Code Handshake: An 8-digit download ID code must be matched between the control and the downloader.
+The VISTA-10 can be remotely programmed from an IBM compatible Personal Computer (PC), a Hayes Modem, and Ademco's V-LINK® Software (see below).
+Programming the control from a remote location is protected against compromise by someone attempting to defeat the system, by using multi-levels of security protection:

+- 1. Security Code Handshake: An 8-digit download ID code must be matched between the control and the downloading software. - 2.
 Site Initiated Remote Programming: The installer or subscriber initiates the callback from the subscriber premises (by pressing MASTER CODE + # + 1) while disarmed.
-All parameters can then be downloaded via the phone lines using a personal computer.
-3. Station Initiated Remote Programming: The operator calls the site from your office to initiate the download call.
+All parameters can then be downloaded via the phone lines using a personal computer. - 3.
+Station Initiated Remote Programming: The operator calls the site from your office to initiate the download call.
 The control hangs up and then calls back the PC via the preprogrammed telephone number.
+The unit can then be uploaded, downloaded, or controlled from your office. - 4.
+Data Encryption: Data passed between the PC and the control is encrypted for security so that it is very difficult for a foreign device tapped into the phone line to take over communication and substitute system compromising information.

+Equipment Required

+At the premises:

+VISTA-10 and console.

+At the installer's office/home:

+- An IBM PC compatible computer. - Either: A Hayes brand Smartmodem 1200 [Level 1.2 or higher external or Level 1.1 or higher (with 4 position DIP switch) internal style], - or: A Hayes brand Optima 24 Plus FAX96 Modem (set Aux Modem Command to: X&D2&C1&Q0). - A V-Link Downloading Software Diskette (Rev. 3.0, or higher). - Appropriate interconnecting cables.

+Programming

-The unit can then be uploaded, downloaded, or controlled from your office.
-4. Data Encryption: Data passed between the PC and the control is en- crypted for security so that it is very difficult for a foreign device tapped into the phone line to take over communication and substitute system compromis- ing information.
-Equipment Required At the premises: Ademco via30+ and console.
-At the installer's office/home: An IBM PC compatible computer. • Either: A Hayes brand Smartmodem 1200 [Level 1.2 or higher external or Level 1.1 or higher (with 4 position DIP switch) internal style], or: A Hayes brand Optima 24 Plus FAX96 Modem (set Aux Modem Command to: X&D2&C1&Q0).
-A No. 4130PC Downloading Software Diskette (Rev. 3.0, or higher).
-Appropriate interconnecting cables.
-Programming with the control unit.
-Besides uploading and downloading, the status of the sys- tem can be observed and various commands can be initiated, as follows: Arm the System in the Away Mode; Disarm the System.
-Bypass a Zone.
-Earse the System to Assent a New Brearsm Download Force the System to Accept a New Program Download.
-Shut Down Communication (dialer) Functions (non-payment of monitoring fees in an owned system).
-Shut Down all Security System Functions (non-payment for a leased system).
-Inhibit Local Keypad Programming (prevents account takeover). • Command the System to Upload a Copy of its Resident Program to the office. • Read: Arming Status, AC Power Status, Lists of Faulted Zones, Bypassed Zones, Zones Currently in Alarm, Zones Currently in Trouble, and RF Sensors with Low Battery Conditions.
+The downloading system can perform many functions when in communication with the control unit.
+Besides uploading and downloading, the status of the system can be observed and various commands can be initiated, as follows:

+- Arm the System in the Away Mode; Disarm the System. - Bypass a Zone. - Force the System to Accept a New Program Download. - Shut Down Communication (dialer) Functions (non-payment of monitoring fees in an owned system). - Shut Down all Security System Functions (non-payment for a leased system). - Inhibit Local Keypad Programming (prevents account takeover). - Command the System to Upload a Copy of its Resident Program to the office. - Read: Arming Status, AC Power Status, Lists of Faulted Zones, Bypassed Zones, Zones Currently in Alarm, Zones Currently in Trouble, and RF Sensors with Low Battery Conditions.

 Notes: After the control and the PC have established valid communication, each console on the system will become inactive and will display "CC" or "MODEM COMM.".
 The control, however, will still be scanning its zones and looking for alarms.
 If an alarm does occur, after communication is broken off, alarms are sounded and the proper dialer reports are sent to the central station.
 The consoles will become active after the download communication is terminated.
-The detailed operation of the download functions is covered in the installation instructions for the 4130PC Downloading Software Diskette.
-Remote Programming Advisory Notes • Alarm and trouble reporting may be delayed during the time that the system and the Downloader are linked to each other following a valid exchange of codes, but the proper message will get through to the Central Station after the link is broken. (continued)
+The detailed operation of the download functions is covered in the installation instructions for the V-Link Downloading Software Diskette.

+Remote Programming Advisory Notes

+Alarm and trouble reporting may be delayed during the time that the system and the Downloading Software are linked to each other following a valid exchange of codes, but the proper message will get through to the Central Station after the link is broken. (continued)